tholemu/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 With **Network Connect** you connected routed networks with your CE Node which acted as a Software-Defined Router.

-Now with **App Connect** you will be configuring our Regional Edges and your CE Nodes as Sofware-Defined-Proxies to provide connectivity between workloads.
-The CE's can do both functions simultaneously!!
+Now with **App Connect** you will be configuring our Regional Edges and your CE Nodes as Sofware-Defined Proxies to provide connectivity between workloads.
+The CEs can do both functions simultaneously!!

 In the **Side menu** under **Manage** click on **Load Balancers** >> **Origin Pools** and click the **Add Origin Pool** button.